 Can your business run without you there?
 This is one of the most challenging aspects of owning a small business.
 You’ve built your business from the ground up and have been directly involved with every step.
 The hardest thing you will do is to disconnect from what you’ve created but if you can’t, you don’t own a business.
 You own a job.

 Build simple, repeatable processes that you can train your staff to perform.
-Mentor them and help them to develop good judgment and decision making skills.
-Involve your people in your long term strategy and help them to think like entrepreneurs.
-Only then will you be able remove yourself from the daily business activities.
+Mentor them and help them to develop good judgment and decision-making skills.
+Involve your people in your long-term strategy and help them to think like entrepreneurs.
+Only then will you be able to remove yourself from daily business activities.

 In fact, you may find that by implementing the structure that allows your business to operate effectively without you, you’ll find the freedom and income to pursue other endeavors without selling.
 Or with selling.
-It’s up to you.